-The legal national average subsistence income level is 706,880 Belarusian rubles a month.
+The national minimum subsistence income level is 1,212,470 Belarusian rubles (May 2014).

-Sick child care allowance: 100% of the average daily earnings for the duration of the illness.
+Sick child care allowance: 100% of the average daily earnings is paid for the duration of the illness.

-Disabled child care allowance: 65% of the national average subsistence income level is paid.
+Disabled child care allowance: 100% of the national minimum subsistence income level is paid.